milelo/SMBeeFirmware/README.md

 ## VSCode IDE install and setup:

-I've used the MS VSCode IDE to develop and build the firmware.
+I used the MS VSCode IDE to develop and build the firmware.
 You can just use a text editor to modify the files but the IDE provides many useful features:

 Download and install VSCode from [VSCode installers].